fulldecent/github-pages-template/README.md

  - [ ] Open `index.html` in your favorite text editor and make a great web page, add other content if necessary.
  - [ ] Fix all validation testing errors (see **Build instructions**, below)
  - [ ] Upload your website source code to GitHub or other collaboration point
- - [ ] Enable Travis CI validation testing for your repository
  - [ ] Replace all details below, inspire people to contribute to your project.
  - [ ] Update the release script in `Rakefile` with details to publish to your server.
  - [ ] Delete all this crap up here.